Local Advocacy Organizations

 League of American Bicyclists (LAB) is a non-profit membership organization which promotes cycling for fun, fitness and transportation through advocacy and education.
 A §501(c)(3) nonprofit, the League is one of the largest membership organizations of cyclists in the United States

-Rails To Trails Conservancy (RTC) is an American nonprofit organization based in Washington, D.C. that works with communities to preserve unused rail corridors by transforming them into rail trails within the United States of America.
+Rails To Trails (RTC) is an American nonprofit organization based in Washington, D.C. that works with communities to preserve unused rail corridors by transforming them into rail trails within the United States of America.
 The mission of RTC is to create a nationwide network of trails from former rail lines and connecting corridors to build healthier places for healthier people.
 Use Trail Link to locate RTC trails.
+Learn more about trails in Illinois…

 End of Page